-Variable compensation is determined by the business performance as outlined above and an individual's performance as measured against feedback on the following aspects:
+Variable compensation is determined by the business performance as outlined above and an individual's performance as measured against feedback, results-based goals and behaviours (BNY Mellon's global competencies and values; Risk & Compliance obligations; and a Diversity/Inclusion goal).

-- Corporate goals - Individual results-based performance - Individual behaviours (including alignment to BNY Mellon's global competencies and values; adherence to risk, compliance and ethical obligations/competencies; and goals related to diversity and inclusion) - Regulatory Fitness & Propriety Assessment (applicable to MRTs)

 MRTs are subject to an additional layer of performance assessment, referred to as the Risk Culture Summary Scorecard ('RCSS').
-The RCSS score for each individual is based on separate ratings of five risk factor areas:
+The RCSS score for each individual is based on separate ratings of five risk factor areas.